Human Defense Corps: Fictional group history

 Two years later, after dreams of the Galatz Forest incident affect a number of soldiers who were not there, a seance held by HDC Head Chaplain Charlie Graham ascertains that the members of the Corps who were assumed killed in the incident are in Hell but not actually dead and the "vampires" they fought were actually demons.
 Interrogating Calcabrina, a captive demon from the incident, they discover a Bulgravian mage had made a deal for his village to be spared the ravages of civil war in exchange for 66 souls and the Human Defense Corps team had stumbled in and taken their place.
 The demon clan took them alive to feed on their energy - which is more powerful than the energy of the dead - as part of a plan to extend their power in Hell.
 Guided by Calcabrina, the Third Special Armoured Division invade Hell (code-named Trans-Dimensional Interactive Zone 4 - T-Zone 4) to recover the 66 Corps members.
-Sgt.
 Kelly is supposed killed by the demon he killed two years before in Galatz Forest - but discovers he has demon blood in him as a result of the incident and cannot die and is now blood related to the demon clan.
 He claims the staff of the demon clan's leader Lord Scarmiglione in battle, takes his place and the Corps rescue the 66 men.
-The five men who are killed in the sortie now also have demon links and unspecified powers and Sgt.
-Kelly and the five form a diplomatic link between Hell and Earth.
+The five men who are killed in the sortie now also have demon links and unspecified powers, with Kelly and the five forming a diplomatic link between Hell and Earth.

 Project 7734

-Seven years later General Sam Lane, Lois Lane's father - who is assumed dead but, obsessed by alien invasion and 'the Kryptonian threat', has been working covertly on a programme for the U.S Government called Project 7734 - has taken external command of Squad K of the Human Defense Corps under Colonel Hazard as part of the Project and moved the main base of Project 7734 to the home planet of another dimension.
-The Corps now has a new motto and insignia Ad Infernos et Retrorsum (loosely meaning 'To Hell and Back') and suit technology and weaponry designed specifically to deal with Kryptonians.
-Squad K has nominally been created to neutralise and disarm specific Kryptonian threats, but this has been allocated to Major Krull, the villain Reactron, who is actually working directly for General Lane on Lane's own agenda - the destruction of all Kryptonians, including Superman.
-Reactron kills Colonel Hazard for opposing him in this.
+Seven years later, Sam Lane covertly works on a program for the U.S government called Project 7734.
+He takes command of Squad K of the Human Defense Corps and moves the main base of Project 7734 to the home planet of another dimension.
+The Corps now has a new motto and insignia: "Ad Infernos et Retrorsum" (loosely meaning 'To Hell and Back') and technology designed to deal with Kryptonians.

-The whereabouts of most of the original Corps team is currently unknown, although Sgt.
-Kelly is currently learning spell-casting with his team within Project 7734.

 Membership

-Most of the current membership of Human Defense Corps is unknown as of January 2010, with the exception of Sgt.
+Most of the current membership of Human Defense Corps is unknown, with the exception of Sgt.
 Kelly.
 The following have been mentioned as members of the Corps at some time: